sonniebailey/sonniebailey.github.io/about-content.md

 Yes.
 A number of my clients already have relationships with advisers and engage me for a fresh perspective in relation to their financial affairs.

 Because I provide an advice-only service, you can engage me and this won't interrupt your current engagement with your existing adviser at all.

-#### What's your succession plan?

-I provide one-off engagements.
-If you want to re-engage me but something has happened to me in the meantime, you'll need to find another adviser.
-If something happens to me in the middle of the engagement I won't be able to complete the engagement.
-You won't be invoiced for the service.
-The only cost to you will be the time you have put into our discussions and the inconvenience of having to find another service provider.

-#### When *aren't* Fairhaven Wealth's services suitable?

-Fairhaven Wealth's services aren't suitable for most people.
-For one thing, the price of Fairhaven Wealth's services are too high to justify for most households.

-Nor is Fairhaven Wealth not suitable if:

-* you want someone who will touch your money and implement their recommendations on your behalf;

-* you're wanting someone to prepare a detailed financial plan for you;

-* you're not engaged with your finances and want to outsource your financial life to a third party;

-* you're having issues dealing with debt and making ends meet;

-* you want to work with an adviser who wears expensive suits and/or has their business name on the side of a CBD building;

-* you think it's possible to "beat the market"/"time the market" and want someone who thinks they can do this for you;

-* you want someone who will talk with certainty about what the future holds; or

-* you want someone who uses technical terminology (aka "jargon") at any opportunity.

-Fairhaven Wealth doesn't provide budgeting services, mortgage broking services, insurance product advice, legal advice, or accounting and tax advice.

 ## How we deal with conflicts of interest